waferbaby/dimples/README.md

 </article>
 ```

+Archive pages are assigned an `@archive_date` Date object, which is set to the current date for the given page.

 Any templates stored in a `feeds` subdirectory will be used as a feed format, mapping its filename to the generated feed's extension - `templates/feeds/atom.erb` becomes `feed.atom`, and so on.

 ### Lib